gogs/gogs/README.md

 ## Contributors

-The [core team](http://gogs.io/team) of this project.
-See [contributors page](https://github.com/gogits/gogs/graphs/contributors) for full list of contributors.
+- The [core team](http://gogs.io/team) of this project.
+- See [contributors page](https://github.com/gogits/gogs/graphs/contributors) for full list of contributors.
+- See [TRANSLATORS](conf/locale/TRANSLATORS) for full list of translators.

 ## License